The Ultimate Dog-Friendly Guide to Houston

 Cafes and eateries

-Houston is home to a diverse dining scene brimming with BBQ, Tex-Mex, elevated American, Italian, and more.
+Houston is home to a diverse dining scene brimming with barbecue, Tex-Mex, elevated American, Italian, and more.
 Below, a sampling of the best dog-friendly Houston restaurants.

 Mia’s Table